 The third essential piece of the race picture is the Pilot.
 Prior to purchasing “Pipsqueak” Joe secured the commitment of John Penney, a good friend and an icon of Reno Air Racing.
 For years John has been associated with the Unlimited Class “Rare Bear”, a WWII Bearcat fighter.
 Thanks in large part to John, “Rare Bear” is one of the most successful and popular racers at Reno.

-With John at the stick, “Pipsqueak” shocked the participants and crowds with its speed and performance, going on to win handily the 2005 Jet Class.
+With John at the stick, “Pipsqueak” shocked the participants and crowds with its speed and performance, going on to win the 2005 Jet Class handily.
 John followed up with another easy win in 2006.

-For 2008, Joe Gano, in his second year of racing, elected to fly Pipsqueak himself, turning the faster Viper over to Curt Brown.
+For 2008, Joe Gano, in his second year of racing, elected to fly Pipsqueak himself, turning over the Viper to Curt Brown.

 Joe qualified at 502 mph, the fastest L-39 qualifying time, and third behind Curt Brown and Mike Mangold in Aero Enterprise prepared Vipers.
 Joe clocked the fastest L-39 race speed during the week at 490 mph and was again the fastest L-39 during Sunday’s Gold Race, finishing third overall behind the Vipers of Brown and Mangold.

 2009 Saw Dave Cannavo’s third disruptive innovation for Reno, following the race innovations to the stock Pipsqueak and the Rolls Royce Viper modification to the L-29: Installation of the more powerful DV2 engine, developed for the L-59.
 Pipsqueak was now ready to challenge the Vipers.
 In its first year, fuel controller issues left it a little short, with Joe Gano finishing at 508 MPH, an L- 39 record that still stands, but still behind Curt Brown’s record 516 MPH in our WarBirds of Delaware Viper.